mlevit/aws-auto-cleanup/README.md

 #### Time to Live (TTL)

-In order to understand which resources have overstayed their welcome, Auto Cleanup will look at the resources created date time or last modified date time (which ever exists) and compare that to the time to live setting for that particular service resource type.
+In order to understand which resources have overstayed their welcome, Auto Cleanup will look at the resources created date time or last modified date time (which ever exists) and compare that to the time to live setting for that particular service resource.
 If the resources was created or last modified longer than the number of days for that resources time to live setting, it will be removed.

-At any time, you may modify the time to live settings for any service resource type within the `auto-cleanup-settings` Amazon DynamoDB table.
+At any time, you may modify the time to live settings for any service resource within the `auto-cleanup-settings` Amazon DynamoDB table.

 ### Whitelist